dasch-swiss/dsp-docs/README.md

 ### Building the documentation

-To build the documentation just run:
+To build the documentation,
+make sure you're at the root of the dsp-docs repo, and that the virtual environment is active (`(.venv)` at the beginning of the command line).

+Then build the docs with:

 ```shell
 make build